rcmcdonald91/cligen/README.md

 ```

 ## Documentation
-The main documentation can be found in the [CLIgen Manual](cligen_manual.pdf).
+The complete documentation can be found in the [CLIgen Manual](cligen_manual.pdf).

-Additional background material can be found on the [CLIgen project website](https://www.cligen.se).
+Additional background material can be found on the [CLIgen project website](https://www.cligen.se/).

-## Clixon
+## What is Clixon?
 CLIgen is _not_ a complete configuration management system.
-CLIgen is simply framework for quickly and easily
+CLIgen is simply a framework for quickly and easily
 building textual, syntax-driven command-based interfaces.

 Clixon is a complete YANG-based configuration manager that provides NETCONF, RESTCONF, and CLI interfaces.